Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 {: .center}
 ![xkcd](/images/post14/xkcd1.png "Indiana Jones")

 When it comes to stats, one of the first topics we learn is linear regression.
-But most people don't realize how deep the linear regression topic is, and observing blind applications in day-to-day life makes me cringe.
-This post is not about virtue-signaling(as I know some areas I haven't explored myself), but to share my notes which may be helpful to others.
+But many people don't realize how deep the linear regression topic is, and then you start meeting Indiana Jones.
+The intent is to dump my notes which may be helpful to others.

 ## Linear Model

-A basic stastical model with single explanatory variable has equation describing the relation between `x` and the mean
+A basic statistical model with single explanatory variable has equation describing the relation between `x` and the mean
 $\mu$ of the conditional distribution of Y at each value of x.

 $